MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/calculation-groups.md

 This is an example of an empty selection, as "item4" does not exist on this calculation group.
 Therefore, the multipleOrEmptySelectionExpression is evaluated and returns the following result: **"Filters: "**.

 ### No selection
 The noSelectionExpression on a calculation group will be applied if the calculation group has not been filtered.
-This is mostly used to perform default actions without the need for the user to take action while still providing flexibliity to the user to override the default action.
+This is mostly used to perform default actions without the need for the user to take action while still providing flexibility to the user to override the default action.
 For example, let's look at automatic currency conversion with US Dollar as the central pivot currency.

 We can set up a calculation group with the following noSelectionExpression: